anatolyefimov/bem-info-libs/bem-components/v2/touch-phone.docs/checkbox/checkbox.en.md

     val : 2
 }
 ```
 #### `_checked`

-A `checked` modifier with `true` value ticks off the checkbox, or clicks a button if a checkbox has `{ type : 'button' }` modifier.
+`checked` modifier with `true` value defines checkbox as checked.

-A `checked` modifier can be used for all checkboxes in the group.ппе.
+`checked` modifier can be used for all checkboxes within the group.

 ```bemjson
 {